-- 1. Number and extent of rills: Rills are rare on this site.
-If rills are present they are likely to occur immediately following wildfire and on slopes greater than 15 percent. - Presence of water flow patterns: Water-flow patterns are rare on this site.
-When they occur, they are most likely to occur on slopes greater than 15 percent and immediately following a wildfire.
-They are short and disrupted by cool season grasses and are not extensive.
+- Number and extent of rills: Rills are rare on this site.
+If rills are present they are likely to occur immediately following wildfire.
+Rills are most likely to occur on soils with surface textures of silt loam on slopes greater than 15%. - 2.
+Presence of water flow patterns: Water-flow patterns are rare on this site.
+When they occur, they are short and disrupted by cool season grasses, tall shrubs, and the occasional surface stone.
+They are not extensive.